 Gator Hide will somewhat darken the wood’s appearance, but I still love the outcome, and all that wood grain is still smiling at me.

-The grass is starting to green up, but my shrubs have seen better days after the hard sub-zero Winter we had here in Texas.
-We lost a lot of our outdoor plants, but I can replace them.
-Thank goodness my Redbud Tree survived.
-Did you see the tiny purple blooms over my back fence?
-Time for some landscaping!
-More to come on that soon.
-Very soon!
+The grass is starting to green up, but my shrubs had seen better days after the hard sub-zero Winter we had here in Texas.
+We lost a lot of plants.
+So we did a major overhaul with new landscaping.
+I think it’s a nice compliment to my new wood shutters.

 Until the next project… xo, Do